 I stayed at the Olissippo Lapa Palace Hotel on a complimentary basis for this blog review.
 (George couldn’t join me on this trip, so I had the company of my wonderful mother!)
-But, as always, we write what we like, as we see it… And that is true of my review of this historic hotel in Lisbon too.

-take 2 | I stayed at the Olissippo Lapa Palace Hotel on a complimentary basis for this blog review.
-(George couldn’t join me on this trip, so I had the company of my wonderful mother!)
 But, as always, we write what we like, as we see it… And that is true of my review of this hotel too.